 The study of cooperation as a basic social-cognitive process is fast becoming the subject of intense research in developmental psychology, primatology, autism research, and first language acquisition, with broad implications for thinking about the social and symbolic worlds.
 There are reasons to think that cooperative endeavors are unique cognitive-social innovations of human beings and subtend a variety of higher mental functions, such as language and nonverbal communication, as well as the products and outcomes thereof, namely politics, law, art, economics, religion, and other human singularities.
 This strand of my research explores the enduring question of “What is cooperation?” in the context of human cognition and culture.
 Cooperation as a phenomenon is dependent upon but nevertheless distinct from competition and coordination and a full explanation requires a new theory of rhetoric, one that builds on the models outlined above.

-These intellectual preoccupations are the subject of my latest book project, titled Rhetorical Minds: Meditations on a Second-Person Cognitive Science, presently under contract with Berghahn Books in the Anthropology of Language Series.
+These intellectual preoccupations are the subject of my latest book project, titled Rhetorical Minds: Meditations on the Cognitive Science of Persuasion forthcoming in April 2020 from Berghahn Books’s Studies in Linguistic Anthropology series.